 There are still large uncertainties because of limitations in our knowledge vegetation responses to increases in CO2 concentration in the atmosphere and changes of climate.
 These processes are well understood at the leaf scale but not at the scale of the forest as a whole.

-Also it's not known whether the increased photosynthetic rates will increase the biomass.
+Also it's not known whether the increased photosynthetic rates in a warmer world will continue to increase the biomass.
 Some species may be better adapted to future environments which is likely to affect the future vegetation composition.

-Although recent studies suggest the early models were oversimplified and that dieback scenario is not as much of a risk as originally thought, there are still many uncertainties.
-Acting now to prevent a dieback is 100 times cheaper than risking a mass forest die off.
+Although the more detailed studies no longer suggest a sudden transition, there are still many uncertainties, and acting now to prevent a dieback is 100 times cheaper than risking a mass forest die off.

 The authors conclude their paper